 So, get rid of any unprocessed items in your system.
 Like I said: either cross them off, by doing them, either postpone them or delete them.

-8. If It Creates More Stuff Than It Solves, The Task Must Be Abandoned
+8. If It Creates More Stuff Than It Solves, The Task Must Be Discarded / Reassesed

-The purpose of each task is to solve a specific situation.
-Some of the tasks are chained, and at the end of one, you may find, in a natural way, the next one.
-Many projects are built like that.
-But if at the end of a task we find 10 more problems than we have when we started to do that thing, well, we have a problem.
+The purpose of each task is to solve a specific problem.
+Some tasks may be chained, and at the end of each one, you will attach, in a natural way, another one.
+Effective, scalable projects are built like that.
+But if at the end of a task we find more stuff to do than we had when we started, well, we now have a bigger problem.
 It shouldn’t be like this.

 The “task diarrhea” as I like to call this, is something that happens a lot to productivity junkies (people who are addicted to do stuff just because, you know).
 Many have hundreds of thousands of microtasks chained together in endless strings.
 Of course, they end up by erasing everything and starting from scratch.
 But even if you are not a productivity junkie and you notice that by solving one task, you’re in fact creating 10 more problems, you should seriously reassess that task.